 NYU Law and Economics Research Paper No. 12-38

 We compare investigations by the SEC with securities fraud class action filings involving public companies.
 Using actions with both an SEC investigation and a class action as our baseline, we compare SEC-only investigations with class action-only lawsuits.
-We find evidence that the stock market reacts more negatively to the class actions relative to SEC investigations.
+We find that the stock market reacts more negatively to the class actions relative to SEC investigations.
 Looking at measures of information asymmetry, we find that investors in the market perceive greater information asymmetry following the public announcement of the underlying violation for class-action only lawsuits compared with SEC-only investigations.
-Turning to sanctions, we find that the incidence and magnitude of settlements, as well as the incidence of top officer resignation, are greater for class actions relative to SEC investigations.
-This evidence is consistent with private class actions pursuing more egregious securities law violations than SEC investigations and imposing greater sanctions against companies.
-At least for the metrics employed here, our findings are consistent with the private enforcement providing at least as much deterrent value, if not more) compared with public enforcement and call into question whether SEC enforcement is superior to private enforcement.
+Turning to sanctions, we find that the incidence and magnitude of settlements, as well as the incidence of top officer resignation, are greater for class action-only lawsuits relative to SEC-only investigations.
+Our findings are consistent with the private enforcement providing at least as much deterrent value (if not more) compared with public enforcement and call into question whether SEC enforcement is superior to private enforcement.

 Number of Pages in PDF File: 42